violacaroline/applied-iot-airquality/README.md

 I then got the idea of setting up my own API and dashboard to handle and visualize the data!
 Something I got really excited about because I planned to try out a new programming language, namely dotnet, both for API and frontend.
 I set up the API and successfully made requests via Postman and stored the data in Elastic.
 Since the Pico and my computer are different entities I could not use localhost and therefor set up a tunnel with serveo.net for the Pico to be able to reach my API.
 Unfortunately, when trying to make these requests from the Pico to post the real data collected by it, the Pico program would crash with an ENOMEM and I have not been able to solve the issue.
 I created a fake endpoint via RequestBin to see if it was rather my API that was the problem (although it has been working fine with Postman), I first only sent temperature data to the fake endpoint - that worked, BUT I then tried sending temperature, humidity and airquality (3 requests) to the fake endpoint and then - ENOMEM.
 I then tried to send only temperature data to my own API, but it seemed the Pico was already upset and now I did not manage to even send a single request neither to my API nor the fake endpoint.
 This makes me believe that it indeed has something to do with the memory, but during a help session it was me and several TA's trying to solve it without success.

 So, when the final week before hand-in layed before me I set up the Adafruit account and dashboard instead.
 I am dissappointed that the way I tried to challenge myself did not pay off, but Adafruit did the trick and I could at least have a finished solution to submit.

+**Edit:**

+Just from pure curiousity to try dotnet I went around the problem of getting the data directly from Pico to my API instead I let my API request the data from Adafruit, transform it and then send the necessary values for display in the charts of my front end.

 #### **Pictures**